-As with the lighthouse itself, the rustic design, style, and materials of the cottages lend themselves well to the remote Northern Coast location and reflect the importance of the regional timber industry.
+As with the lighthouse itself, the cottages' rustic design, style, and materials lend themselves well to the remote Northern Coast location and reflect the importance of the regional timber industry.
 Much as the Lighthouse Tower appears as a country church, the Keeper's Quarters collectively resemble a small pastoral village.

 Assistant Keeper's Quarters

-The oil house is a squat, one story concrete building with an iron fireproof door and an extension on its eastern side which serves as a storeroom.
+The oil house is a squat, one-story concrete building with an iron fireproof door and an extension on its eastern side, serving as a storeroom.
 The Oil House is similar in design to many others found throughout California.
-Its lack of Craftsman style or any notable architectural details reflect its utilitarian function.
+However, its lack of Craftsman style or any notable architectural details reflects its utilitarian function.
 Erected in 1910, the building is one year younger than the rest of the district.

-This one-story, single room building features many of the same Craftsman style details as the other structures in the district.
-The brown wooden shingles which make up the bulk of the structure and the white clapboards which run along the bottom gives it a similar appearance to the Keeper's Quarters cottages, albeit on a smaller scale.
+This one-story, single-room building features many of the same Craftsman style details as the other structures in the district.
+The brown wooden shingles which make up the bulk of the structure and the white clapboards that run along the bottom gives it a similar appearance to the Keeper's Quarters cottages, albeit on a smaller scale.

-The isolated location of Point Cabrillo meant that blacksmiths and carpenters were needed on-site, as both wood and metal were essential to the maintenance of the station.
+The isolated location of Point Cabrillo meant that blacksmiths and carpenters were needed on-site, as both wood and metal were essential to the station's maintenance.
 As advances in transportation made it easier to travel long distances, many other California light stations no longer found a need for such a shop on their properties and subsequently demolished or remodeled many of them.
 Point Cabrillo's Carpenter/Blacksmith shop is one of only two remaining in California, the only other intact example being at Point Sur in Monterey County.

 Today, the building is used as a Marine Science Education Center.

-Each of the three Keeper's Quarters cottages was also equipped with its own storage building, later converted to a garage by the addition of garage doors.
+Each of the three Keeper's Quarters cottages was also equipped with its own storage building, later converted to a garage by adding garage doors.
 Like the larger homes they satellite, the small buildings feature brown wooden shingle siding and red shingle roofs, tying them architecturally to the rest of the district.

-Note: I was unfortunately unable to photograph the Pump House during my visit to Point Cabrillo.
+Note: Unfortunately, I could not photograph the Pump House during my visit to Point Cabrillo.

-Note: I was unfortunately unable to photograph the Water Tank during my visit to Point Cabrillo.
+Note: Unfortunately, I could not photograph the Water Tank during my visit to Point Cabrillo.

 Water storage was an essential feature, especially given the remote location of Point Cabrillo and the exceptionally dry California summers.
-Additionally, the fog signals at the station were powered by steam engines, making a plentiful supply of water a necessity for the effective operation of the complex.
+Additionally, the fog signals at the station were powered by steam engines, making a plentiful water supply a necessity for the effective operation of the complex.